Buhl Community Park

-The park features a central plaze with tables and chairs, a large meadow with native grasses, benches, natural bluestone walls for seating, rain gardens for storm water mitigation, bike racks and drinking fountains for both visitors and pets.
-The centerpiece of the park is a piece of public art by Ned Kahn, Cloud Arbor, which emits a "cloud" of mist that rises, swirls and eventually falls onto anyone, especially children, waiting nearby.
-Cloud Arbor was made possible through a gift from the Charity Randall Foundation.
-See photos of Cloud Arbor and Buhl Community Park Opening in 2012.
+Buhl Community Park at Allegheny Square features a central plaza with tables and chairs, a large meadow with native grasses, benches, natural bluestone walls for seating, rain gardens for storm water mitigation, bike racks and drinking fountains for both visitors and pets.
+It was revitalized for the neighborhood from a neglected city park in June 2012.

 The Children’s Museum led the $6.1 million collaborative effort to transform the park into the neighborhood asset it now is.
 You can make a tax-deductible gift today to help sustain the park through ongoing maintenance and care, and fill the park with lively activities in the months and years ahead.

-See photos of the park construction here.
+See photos of the park’s construction here.

-Design and Construction
+Park Design and Construction

 Landscape Architect: Andrea Cochran Landscape Architecture